DougAnderson444/ardag/README.md

 ## Command Line Interface (CLI)

-You can also save simple objects to your ArDag through the cli.
+You can also save data to your ArDag through the cli using a `ardag.config.js` file.

 First, globally install the package: